Industry Canada

 3. Can exisiting towers, or other antenna-supporting structures, be used?

-Industry Canada requires antenna tower proponents to use existing structures.
+Industry Canada requires antenna tower proponents to investigate the use of existing structures.
 In some instances, because of technical or other constraints, sharing a structure is not always feasible.

 4. Who regulates antenna towers?